Zarinha/Zarinha/README.md

   <strong>:woman_technologist: ABOUT ME:</strong><br>
    I am an Italian-Brazilian living in Germany. 🇩🇪 <br>
     - 👩‍🔬 Chemical Engineering graduate with a Bachelor of Science.<br>
-    - 👩‍🎓 Studying Master's Degree at the University of East London and learning Web Development self-taught method. <br>
+    - 👩‍🎓 Studying Master's Degree in Data Science at the University of East London and learning Data Analysis self-taught method. <br>
     - 🚴‍♀️ Love cycling.
 <h1></h1>
 <h4>